SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 * Solace Messaging for PCF has been installed in your Pivotal Cloud Foundry environment.
 * You have completed the Java app tutorial.
 * You are using OpenLDAP.
 Some things may be different if you are using a different LDAP implementation.

-## Introduction

-LDAP is directory-based application protocol, which Solace uses for user authentication and authorization.
-On the LDAP server, there will be a directory structure of users, which have an associated username and password, as well as a list of groups that each user belongs to.
-On the VMR we associate certain groups with certain levels of authorization and authorize users based on the groups they belong to.

-Assuming LDAP is enabled, when a user connects the username and password they provided are validated against those stored on the LDAP server.
-If the credentials are valid, the LDAP server is queried to get the list of groups that the user belongs to.
-The user is then authorized based on the groups they belong to, and given no authorization if no groups are configured.

-There are two types of access:

-* **Application access** allows clients to send and receive messages through various protocols that Solace supports (eg MQTT, SMF).
-* **Management access** allows users to view operational status and modify configuration by sending commands through SEMP or on the CLI.

 ## Files